AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 #### SVM key ideas
 New efficient separability of non–linear functions that use __kernel functions__ to find the optimal parameter for separability, and so the problem of prediction shifted to a _function estimation_ problem.
+- It is not a greedy search, in which at each step we move towards the most promising solution (unlike DT, which are greedy).

 The other idea is related to the following:
 - When we deal with hyperplanes, we have an infinite amount of solution: